 Digestive enzymes are proteins that break down larger molecules like fats, proteins and carbs into smaller molecules that are easier to absorb across the small intestine.

-Without sufficient digestive enzymes, the body is unable to digest food particles properly, which may lead to food intolerances or symptoms of irritable bowel syndrome (IBS).
+Without sufficient digestive enzymes, the body is unable to digest food particles properly, which may lead to food intolerances.

 Digestive enzymes can be obtained from supplements or naturally through foods.